Skip to Content

 • Service Name: The name used to identify the service.

-• Method(s): The methods that apply to the service.
+• Methods: The HTTP method that applies to the service.

 • Path: The path of the service.